 In addition to a solid foundation in American history, politics, culture and social relations, American Studies courses will help you hone your research and reasoning skills.

 Courses to expect for this major include American History, American Literature, Fine Arts and Humanities, Social Sciences, Theory and Method of American Studies, and Senior Seminar in American Studies.

 Instead of preparing you for a single occupation, American Studies coursework prepares students to think, explore, and put knowledge into practice.
 Our graduates enjoy successful careers in a variety of fields:

 - Writer/Copy Editor

 - Business Manager

 - Non-Profit Administrator

 Finish in Four

 The minor in American Studies is a program that explores American history, culture and society.
-A variety of courses are available for students to choose from including: Globalization and American Culture, American Popular Culture and Gender in America.
-This minor teaches students to think clearly, argue well, communicate ideas and respect diversity of opinion and experience.
+A variety of courses are available for you to choose from including: Globalization and American Culture, American Popular Culture and Gender in America.
+This minor teaches you to think clearly, argue well, communicate ideas and respect diversity of opinion and experience.